On virtual singular braid groups: Abstract

 \section{Abstract}

-Let $n\ge 2$.
-In this paper we study some properties of the virtual singular braid group $VSG_n$.
-We define some numerical invariants for virtual singular braids arising from exponents of words in $VSG_n$ and describe the kernel of these homomorphisms.
-We determine all possible homomorphisms, up to conjugation, from the virtual singular braid group $VSG_n$ to the symmetric group $S_n$, and for the particular case $n=2$ we give a presentation (and a description) for the kernel in each case.
-For all possible homomorphisms we obtain a decomposition of $VSG_n$ as a semi-direct product of the kernel of the homomorphism and the symmetric group.
-Finally, we show that there are some forbidden relations in $VSG_n$ and then we introduce some quotients of it (e.g. the welded singular braid group, the unrestricted virtual singular braid group, among other related groups) and then we state for them similar results obtained for $VSG_n$.
+The virtual singular braid group arises as a natural common generalization of classical singular braid groups and virtual braid groups.
+In this paper, we study several algebraic properties of the virtual singular braid group $VSG_n$.
+We introduce numerical invariants for virtual singular braids arising from exponent sums of words in $VSG_n$, and describe explicitly the kernels of the associated homomorphisms onto abelian groups.
+We then determine all group homomorphisms, up to conjugation, from $VSG_n$ to the symmetric group $S_n$, and obtain corresponding semi-direct product decompositions.
+In the particular case $n=2$, we provide explicit presentations and algebraic descriptions of the kernels.
+Moreover, we show that certain relations are forbidden in $VSG_n$, and we introduce and study natural quotients of the virtual singular braid group, including welded and unrestricted versions, for which analogous structural results are obtained.

 \thefootnote